noiseprotocol/noise_spec/noise.md

   * SHA2 is often used alongside AES.
   * BLAKE2 is fast and similar to ChaCha20.

-Hash output lengths of 256 bits are supported because:
+Hash output lengths of both 256 bits and 512 bits are supported because:

   * SHA-256 and BLAKE2s have sufficient collision-resistance at the 128-bit
     security level.